delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 print(M)
 ```

 Assume A is an array of n positive numbers and m is the maximum number.
-Also note that arrays are indexed at 1 here (my lecturer's done this, and since this is my notes for my course I'll be using her notation).
-In normal computer science arrays are indexed at 0, as in they start from 0.
+Also note that arrays are indexed at 1 here.
+Normally in computer science arrays are indexed at 0, as in they start from 0.

 Can you guess the time complexity of this?